f-intech/cto-handbook/quick_wins.md

 1. Get people comfortable with real-time chat application.
 That involves be present yourself.
 2. If cross-functional channels don't exist for your products, create them.
 3. Create a less formal chat channel for your department to engage with one another.
+4. Document important architecture decisions ("ADRs"), and get into the habit of discussing them amongst engineers.

 ### Product Demos
 1. Ensure product demos are being regularly held, with participation from all stakeholders.